-You've decided you want to try mediation but you aren't sure how to ask your spouse to mediate your divorce.
+You've decided to try mediation but aren't sure how to ask your spouse to mediate your divorce.
 I get it.
-When your marriage is ending, and both of you are going your separate ways, it can be hard to be on the same page about anything, much less mediation.
+When your marriage is ending, and you are going your separate ways, it can be hard to be on the same page about anything, much less mediation.
 Use the following tips to help you ask (and convince) your spouse to mediate the divorce.

 As with anything, preparation is critical.
 While you don't need to be an expert on mediation, having enough background knowledge to understand why it interests you is essential.
 Do some research ahead of time.
 You might be able to find all you need to know with a simple online search, but if you are missing information, contact a professional for those details.